ohhorob/arduino-digihead/README.md

 ### Packet reader

-Adopt packetisation srategy like TinyGPS; add a byte and result is if that completed a packet
+Packet decoding updated to ready single bytes in a byte buffer.
+When the buffer has enough bytes for the whole packet, the packet class builds into a packet buffer.

 ## TODO List